Launching MoonPay Enterprise: Stablecoin APIs for developers → Learn More

 "I'm super fired up to use this technology and drive better outcomes and better experiences for the people that use MoonPay," said Ivan Soto-Wright, the CEO of MoonPay, at NFT Paris 2023.

-These use cases barely scratch the surface of what's possible with non-fungible tokens.
-With more and more use cases being explored every day, the possibilities of how NFTs can be used are endless.
+These use cases have only scratched the surface of what's possible with non-fungible tokens.
+With more and more use cases being introduced every day, the possibilities of how NFTs can be used are endless.

 Examples of non-fungible tokens